Jeangowhy/opendocs/bash.5.1.md

     function fname [()] compound-command [ redirections ]

-This defines a shell function named fname.
+This defines a shell function named `fname`.
 The reserved word function is optional.
 If the function reserved word is supplied, the parentheses are optional.
 The body of the function is the compound command compound-command (see [compound commands]).
-That command is usually a list enclosed between { and }, but may be any compound command listed above, with one exception: If the function reserved word is used, but the parentheses are not supplied, the braces are required. compound-command is executed whenever fname is specified as the name of a command.
-When the shell is in POSIX mode (see [bash POSIx mode]), fname must be a valid shell name and may not be the same as one of the special builtins (see [special builtins]).
+That command is usually a list enclosed between { and }, but may be any compound command listed above, with one exception: If the function reserved word is used, but the parentheses are not supplied, the braces are required. compound-command is executed whenever `fname` is specified as the name of a command.
+When the shell is in POSIX mode (see [bash POSIx mode]), `fname` must be a valid shell name and may not be the same as one of the special builtins (see [special builtins]).
 In default mode, a function name can be any unquoted shell word that does not contain ‘$’.
 Any redirections (see [redirections]) associated with the shell function are performed when the function is executed.
 A function definition may be deleted using the -f option to the unset builtin (see [bourne shell builtins]).

 The exit status of a function definition is zero unless a syntax error occurs or a readonly function with the same name already exists.
 When executed, the exit status of a function is the exit status of the last command executed in the body.